alonrolnik/VT/README.md

    - Results are stored in the database, and files are stored in object storage.

 4. **Result Retrieval:**
-   - The user can query the scan results via the frontend or the API.
+   - The user can query the scan results via the FE or the API.
    - Cached results are served quickly from Redis if available.

 ### **3. Data Storage and Management**